 For some writers, the distinction between chosen and unchosen loyalties is critical.
 Simon Keller, for example, considers that our general unwillingness to question unchosen loyalties exhibits the lack of integrity often referred to as bad faith.
-Once we have such loyalties — he focuses on patriotic loyalties — we are resistant to their scrutiny and self-defensively discount challenges to them (Keller, 2005).
+Once we have such loyalties—he focuses on patriotic loyalties—we are resistant to their scrutiny and self-defensively discount challenges to them (Keller, 2005; 2007).
 There may be some truth to the view that we are more likely to show bad faith as far as our unchosen loyalties are concerned, but it may be difficult to offer that as a general comment on unchosen loyalties.
-There is no more reason not to call our patriotism into question when we see how our country is behaving than there is not to call a friendship into question when we see how our friend is behaving.
+There may be no more reason not to call our patriotism into question when we see how our country is behaving than there is not to call a friendship into question when we see how our friend is behaving.
 It may be psychologically a bit harder, but that does not sustain a general judgment about unchosen loyalties.

-More critically, if loyalty is viewed simply in terms of the goods that it is able to secure or produce, the intrinsic value that the association has come to have for the loyal person is ignored, along with the sense of identification that it expresses.
+More critically, if loyalty is viewed simply in terms of the goods that the associative object is able to secure or produce, the intrinsic value that the association has come to have for the loyal person is overlooked, along with the sense of identification that it expresses.
 It is out of that sense of identification that loyalty arises.
-We return to this in (c) below.
+We return to this in c. below.

 The arguments that justify loyalty do not ipso facto justify absolute loyalty, though they do not rule out the possibility that, for example, a person might legitimately, out of loyalty, lay down his life for another.
 That is often the case in wartime and may also be true of some friendships.
 The strength of the claims of loyalty will depend on the importance of the association to the person who has the association and, of course, on the legitimacy of the association in question.
 Not only may some associative relations be illegitimate, but the expectations of one association may come into conflict with those of another: we may have conflicts of loyalty.
 If the conflict is resolved by giving one loyalty precedence over another, it does not necessarily follow that loyalty to the one is disloyalty to the other.
 It is no disloyalty to a friend who is counting on me if instead I attend to my dying mother's needs.
 Sometimes such priorities will be straightforward; at other times not.
 Even if we decide unwisely (as did Robert E. Lee), our decision will not ipso facto count as disloyalty.
 Disloyalty is more often associated with the self-serving or hypocritical abandonment of loyalty.